prasadsapkal55/prasadsapkal55/README.md

 💻 **Full Stack Python Developer**
 🚀 Passionate about building efficient, user-friendly applications with a focus on backend development and user experience.

+---

+## 👨‍💻 Current Internship

+I’m currently working as a **Python Developer Intern** at **xNetra**, focusing on building desktop applications that deliver seamless user experiences and robust functionality.

+---

 ![Visitors](https://komarev.com/ghpvc/?username=prasad-sapkal&color=brightgreen)

 ---